12 Surprising Reasons For Irregular Periods

 3. Stress

-A study on female college students showed stress levels were associated with an irregular menstrual cycle and menstrual disorders.
+A study on female college students showed stress levels were allied with an irregular menstrual cycle and menstrual disorders.

 NOTE: Physical stress also leads to irregular periods such as extreme exercises.

-A study conducted were 696 women aged 20–40 years says, that an irregular menstrual cycle was associated with high chronic stress levels (7).
+A study on 696 women aged 20–40 years says, that an irregular menstrual cycle was allied with high chronic stress levels (7).

-Mental stress also facilitates corticotrophin (affects our response to stress) hormone, which activates the nervous system and can lead to menstrual problems (8) (9).
+Mental stress triggers corticotrophin (affects our response to stress) hormone, which can disturb nervous system and lead to menstrual problems (8) (9).

 Check Out – Is Music Can Treat Mental and Physical Illness